 Key objectives for running water habitat

-The Environment Agency has regulatory powers and responsibilities to maintain and improve main rivers, as well as a general duty to promote biodiversity
+Environment Agency: has regulatory powers and responsibilities to maintain and improve main rivers, as well as a general duty to promote biodiversity

 Landowners with land adjoining a water course have responsibilities set out in Environment Agency guidance.